 Build in-house when:

 Many companies start with an agency to validate the approach and build the first version, then hire engineers to maintain and extend it once the architecture is proven.
-Deloitte’s AI Institute has found that companies with mature AI implementations report an average 31% reduction in operational costs in the functions where AI is deployed.
-Reaching that threshold requires both a solid initial build and ongoing iteration – which is why the post-launch relationship matters as much as the initial delivery.
+Reaching durable ROI usually requires both a solid initial build and ongoing iteration, which is why the post-launch relationship matters as much as the initial delivery.

 What to Expect on a Well-Run Engagement